flarum/docs/docs/extend/settings.md

 }
 ```

-Always remember to use [internationalizations](i18n.md)!
+Always remember to use [internationalizations](i18n.md) for any labels!

 Each `Form-group` should contain an individual input.
 The `bidi` property on the input corresponds to the setting on the Settings table that the input will modify.
-It will be automatically propagated with the current settings value, and it will change the value once "Save Settings" button is clicked.
+It will be automatically propagated with the current settings value, and it will save the value to the database once "Save Settings" button is clicked.

 *Oh?
 What's this?* When you click "Save Settings" the (settings) [Saved](https://github.com/flarum/core/blob/master/src/Settings/Event/Saved.php) event is dispatched?
 How cool!